Health & Illness

 True health is to be found in having a positive attitude toward life and a strong self that refuses to be defeated by anything.

-True health shines in the lives of those who continue to ardently devote themselves to creating positive value and the happiness of others.
+True health shines in the lives of those who continue to ardently devote themselves to creating positive value for the happiness of others, the welfare of society, and a better, brighter future for the world.

 Share this page